 Considerations for All Three Cards

 All three credit cards are some of the best credit cards for online shopping.
 They are also some of the best travel credit cards available.
-But, the best one for you depends on your spending habits and your travel goals.
+But the best one for you depends on your spending habits and your travel goals.

-The three choices in this Wells Fargo Propel vs Chase Sapphire review are all good options to consider.
+The three choices in this Wells Fargo Autograph vs Chase Sapphire review are all good options to consider.
 And if you’re interested in aesthetics, all three cards are some of the best metal credit cards you can have in your wallet.

 Summary